myminseok/pivotal-docs/platform-automation/configure-loadbalancer-nsx-alb-avi.md

 - Pool: tas-web-pool( previously created)
 - SSL Profile: system-standard
 - Advanced tab> Service Engine Group> Default-Group (any group to use)

+after VS is created, TAS domain record should point to the VIP on DNS.

 ### 3. Configure loadbalancer on TAS tile
 there is no explaination on NSX-ALB on [TAS tile documentation](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform-for-cloud-foundry/6-0/tpcf/configure-lb.html) yet